Pet Rat Food.

 A pet rat’s diet should consist mostly of fruit and vegetables.
 Rat pellets are available at Pet Stores.
 They need a small amount of protein each day.
 This is where the rat pellets can come in handy.

-Apples, Pear, Bananas, Stone and citrus fruits, Broccoli, Cabbage (not red), Carrots, Bok choy, Celery, Parsley, Berries, Peas and Corn in small quanities only.
+Apples, Pear, Bananas, Stone and citrus fruits, Broccoli, Cabbage (not red), Carrots, Bok choy, Celery, Parsley, Berries, Peas, and Corn in small quantities only.

 Danger Foods.
 Avoid if possible:-

 Raw Peanuts, Blue cheese, Green Potatoes skins, Liquorice, Orange juice, Mango, Raw artichokes, Raw Dried beans, Raw Red cabbage, Raw Brussel Sprouts, Raw Sweet Potatoes, Avocado, Rhubarb, Lollies/Candy and Seaweed.